To enjoy the full Mail & Guardian online experience: please upgrade your browser

-US seeks to destroy Syrian chemical weapons at sea
+The US has offered to destroy Syria's chemical weapons at sea.
+(Reuters)

 The Organisation for the Prohibition of Chemical Weapons (OPCW) has been under pressure to find an alternative plan for the destruction of Syria's poison gas arsenal after Albania backed out of hosting the work.